GerlechJen/UFOs/README.md

 ![image3](https://github.com/GerlechJen/UFOs/blob/main/static/images/Webpage%20Filtered.png)

 To do a new filter or search, the user can clear out the previously entered data and input new one.
-The table will go back to default if the user clears every entered data from the search or refreshes the browser.
+The table will go back to default if the user either clears every entered data from the search criteria or refreshes the browser.

 ## Summary
 One drawback of this current design is that after a user has filtered the table based on a search criteria, if the user wants to mae another search he/she would have to: